osohq/oso/new-docs/content/java/reference/classes.md

 ### Class Instances

-You may pass an instance of any Java class into oso and access its methods and fields from your policy (see [Application Types](learn/policies/application-types)).
+You may pass an instance of any Java class into Oso and access its methods and fields from your policy (see [Application Types](learn/policies/application-types)).

-Java instances can be constructed from within an oso policy using the [`new`](polar-syntax#new) operator:
+Java instances can be constructed from within an Oso policy using the [`new`](polar-syntax#new) operator:

 ```polar